karnesh/ScientificComputingMethod/README.md

 The projects are:

-1. Pendulum
+## Pendulum
+This project simulates the motion of a pendulum using Newton's second law.
+It takes into account damping.
+The equations of motion are integrated using Euler's algorithm.

-2. N Body Simulation
+## N Body Simulation
+This motion of planets around the sun is simulated in this project.